 Dental assistants typically do the following under the direction of a Dentist:

 Assistants who perform lab tasks, such as taking impressions of a patient’s teeth, work under the direction of a dentist.
 They may prepare materials for dental impressions or to create temporary crowns.
-Dental assistants are allowed to perform the following expanded function procedures in some states:
+Dental assistants can perform the following expanded function procedures in some states:

 Coronal polishing, which means removing soft deposits such as plaque, gives teeth a cleaner appearance.
 In sealant application, a dental assistant places a thin, plastic substance in deep groves of the teeth that seals out food particles and acid-producing bacteria to keep teeth from developing cavities.
 Fluoride application, in which fluoride is put directly on the teeth, is another anticavity measure.
 Some dental assistants may be qualified to apply topical anesthetic to an area of a patient’s mouth, temporarily numbing the area to help prepare a patient for procedures.